coder/docs/guides/deployments/proxy.md

     http: socks5://10.10.10.10:1080
 ```

-If you specify a proxy for outbound HTTP connections and do not specify a proxy
+If you specify a proxy for outbound HTTP connections, and you do not specify a proxy
 for outgoing HTTPS connections, then Coder will proxy requests to HTTPS
 endpoints using the HTTP proxy.
-The previous examples will proxy all requests,
+The previous examples will proxy all requests through the defined proxy,
-regardless of protocol (HTTP or HTTPS), through the defined proxy.
+regardless of protocol (HTTP or HTTPS).

-To configure a different proxy to use for outbound HTTPS connections, you may
+To configure a different proxy for use with outbound HTTPS connections, you can
 specify the same proxy types (`http`, `https`, `socks5`) using the
 `coderd.proxy.https` key.